stakewise/v3-operator/README.md

 ### Start Command

-We've streamlined the launch process by separating setup flows for Hashi Vault, Web3Signer and relayers -- each now has its own dedicated command.
+We've streamlined the launch process by separating setup flows for Hashi Vault, Web3Signer and relayers — each now has its own dedicated command.

 📖 Docs: [Start Operator Service](#step-5-start-operator-service)

 ### No More Deposit Data File

-V4 Operator no longer requires pre-uploaded deposit data for validator registration—it generates deposit data automatically during registration.
+V4 Operator no longer requires pre-uploaded deposit data for validator registration — it generates deposit data automatically during registration.

 ⚠ Important: To support this new flow, you must assign your operator wallet as the Validators Manager in the vault settings.
 🔗 [How to Set Up Validators Manager](#step-4-setup-validators-manager-role)